 - Free Memory Maker, (worth $199)

 What Does This Anniversary Party Entail??

-One of the big projects being worked on is the building of the Tron Light Cycle ride.
-If you’re not familiar with what this is, it’s a ride that was built for Tomorrowland in Shanghai Disneyland.
-It opened with the park in 2016.
+One of the big projects being worked on is the building of the TRON Lightcycle Run roller coaster that will reach speeds of over 60 mph.
+If you’re not familiar with what this is, it’s a ride that was originally built for Tomorrowland in Shanghai Disneyland and opened with the park in 2016.
 Believe it or not, the ride was developed and was always going to come to Tomorrowland at the Magic Kingdom, but it came to Shanghai first.

-The second thing we know from examining Magic Kingdom is that Tomorrowland is getting some kind of major makeover.
-This process is in phases and has slowly been going on for the past year or two, but we see these changes.
+Alongside the new Tron ride, Tomorrowland appears to be getting some kind of major makeover.
+This process is in phases and has slowly been going on for the past year or two, but visitors have noticed the changes.

-The whole theming of the land is slowly changing from a retro-future Tomorrowland to a more modern-techno future Tomorrowland.
-The first changes we saw in regards to theming was a complete refresh in the painting of the rockwork towards the entrance to the land and some painting changes involving certain walls in the area.
+The whole theming of the land is slowly shifting from a retro-future Tomorrowland to a more modern-techno future Tomorrowland.
+The first changes we saw in regards to theming were a complete refresh of the painting of the rock work towards the entrance to the land, as well some painting changes involving certain walls in the area.

 Staying in Tomorrowland, the next topic of discussion in terms of the future of the land would be the Tomorrowland Speedway.
 Currently, there is a love/hate relationship that many guests have with this ride.
-Personally, I don’t think it goes fast enough.

 I love visiting Epcot, but I am ready for some more rides there.
-Thankfully, Epcot is getting many renovations to prepare itself for this huge celebration.
+Thankfully, Epcot is getting many renovations to prepare for this huge celebration.